HANICA-DWA/sep2021-project-opossum/documentatie/Software-Guidebook/Software-Guidebook-WCAG-Tool.md

 The format of this rapport is rather clunky and obscure making it difficult to use both for the analyst and the receiver.

 For this reason, we were asked to create a tool that allows the user to create annotations on a given website/webpage.
-These annotations should link/refer to an element on the website and comment on what’s wrong with it.
+These annotations should link/refer to elements on the website and contain information about any mistakes or improvements that could be made.
 This creates a clear(er) image about the issues that are present on the website.
-In the end the tool should generate a rapport that’s easy and comprehensible.
+In the end the tool should generate a rapport that’s comprehensible and easy to read.